Green “Chancellor Electoral Association”? Baerbock are threatened with problems – Minister-Wrestling is already starting

 Greens in front of many open questions: The struggle for posts has already begun – who comes to Baerbock, Habeck, Hofreiter?

 Voters actually know the quarrel about offices and regional proportional representation from the “people’s parties”, such as the CSU in Bavaria.
 But in the event of an election victory, Annalena Baerbock’s Greens will probably also bloom similar debates.
-This is probably not so much geography as it is about the gender distribution – and about the decades-old struggle between left-wing fundis and pragmatically-minded real people.
+This is probably less about geography than about the gender distribution – and about the decades-old struggle between left-wing Fundis and pragmatically-minded Reallos.
 The Greens have given up the fundamental opposition to the government – and demonstratively also to military operations.
 But when it comes to power, conflicts could flare up again.

 So apply loud taz Baerbock within the party and co-boss Robert Habeck, who “stepped back” in pain, for any ministerial posts in the federal cabinet as set – two reallos.
 Fractional leader Anton Hofreiter is also in a good position as a fund and eco-expert.
 But behind that it will be “exciting”.
 Specifically, the paper names Katrin Göring-Eckardt and ex-party leader Cem Özdemir as other candidates.
 The problem: The Left Greens have already filed claims – and both Göring-Eckardt and Özdemir do not belong in this party stream.
 A leftist woman would be wanted for the cabinet.